WebKit/WebKit/ReadMe.md

 If you don't use a custom build location in Xcode preferences, you have to update the workspace settings to use `WebKitBuild` directory.
 In menu bar, choose File > Workspace Settings, then click the Advanced button, select "Custom", "Relative to Workspace", and enter `WebKitBuild` for both Products and Intermediates.

-### Building iOS Port
+### Embedded Builds

-The first time after you install a new Xcode, you will need to run the following command to enable Xcode to build command line tools for iOS Simulator:
+iOS, tvOS and watchOS are all considered embedded builds.
+The first time after you install a new Xcode, you will need to run:

 ```
 sudo Tools/Scripts/configure-xcode-for-ios-development